 They say that we are primed to notice what’s wrong, to anticipate danger, and to remember bad things and disasters.
 Life as a new stepmom is full of hard moments.
 I could fill pages with stories of rejection and misunderstanding and on some days it seems that my jealousy and insecurity in relation to my role in this new family knows no end.
 In light of all that, it has become especially important to stop and notice, and even look for, what is good, what is funny, what is kind and thoughtful, and something like love.
 This here is me carving out a space for all of that.
-I like to think of what I’m doing as cultivating possibility.
+I like to think of what I’m doing as cultivating the ground for possibility.

 Last Sunday morning —at my husband’s suggestion— I offered to take M to the store to buy his Christmas present.
 (Step family experts say that shoulder to shoulder activities between stepmom and child are good ways to cultivate relationship that otherwise, by default, would always favor the bio-parent, often to the exclusion of the step-parent.)
 I felt very shy about asking, not wanting a rejection, but in the spirit of the first rule of improv — to always say YES, even if it’s a YES AND… — I went with it and asked.
 She said OK and I went ahead with that as a yes.